9 Best Castles To Visit In Scotland For Families

 Tips For Visiting Castles In Scotland With Kids

-2. Plan Ahead: Research the castle you plan to visit in advance.
-Check for opening hours, special events, and any age restrictions or safety guidelines.
-It’s also wise to inquire about family ticket options to save on admission fees.
+- Plan Ahead: Research the castle you plan to visit in advance.
+Check for opening hours, special events, and age restrictions that may affect your visit, such as Edinburgh Castle, which has limited daily tickets.

-6. Respect the Rules: Teach your children to respect the castle’s rules and regulations, including not climbing on historic structures or touching delicate artefacts.
+- Respect the Rules: Teach your children not to climb on historic structures or touch artefacts around the castles.

 FAQ | Scottish Castles

-Scotland’s turbulent history, marked by conflicts, invasions, and power struggles among clans and kingdoms, has contributed to its abundance of castles.
-Castles served as strategic strongholds for defence, control, and asserting dominance over territory.
-Castles often symbolised wealth, status, and authority for Scottish nobility, further contributing to their proliferation across the landscape.
+Scotland’s history is marked by conflicts, invasions, and power struggles among clans and kingdoms.
+Castles symbolised wealth, status, and authority and served as defence, control, and asserting dominance over territory.

-Edinburgh Castle is the largest and most famous castle in Scotland.
-It dominates the capital city’s skyline and boasts centuries-long history.
-Visitors can explore its grand halls, ancient dungeons, and marvel at the Crown Jewels of Scotland housed there.
+Edinburgh Castle is Scotland’s most famous and largest castle.
+Sat apon an extinct volcano in the capital city it carries a wealth of history.
+Visitors can explore its grand halls, dungeons, and view the Scottish Crown Jewels.

 Final Thoughts | Castles To Visit In Scotland

-Castles have long been an iconic symbol of Scotland.
-Each has its own unique charm and historical tales, and with well over 1,000 to visit, you’ll never be too far from an adventure into the past.
+Castles are an iconic symbol of Scotland.
+With over 1,000 to visit, each with unique beauty and history, you will never be too far from exploring the past.

-From habitable fairy-tale structures to minimal ruins, Scotland’s castles have something to offer everyone, whether you’re a history buff, a nature lover, or simply seeking a memorable family outing.
+From complete structures to ruins, Scotland’s castles have something to offer everyone, whether you’re interested in history, nature, or a family day out!

 Castles are just one of many reasons to visit Scotland with kids.
 It has some of the most beautiful scenery in the world for hiking and a long, rugged coastline with beaches that rival those in the Caribbean.